-Log into Blackboard and go into each online and hybrid class before noon on Wednesday of the first week of class.
+Log into Blackboard and go into each online and hybrid class before noon on Tuesday of the first week of class.
 For each class you will need to mark that you plan to participate in the class.
-See the detailed instructions for deadlines and screen shots.
+See the detailed instructions above for deadlines and screen shots.

 What happens if I am reported absent?